 Now, the DJI Assistant software is for all DJI equipment.
 Their equipment all have a micro USB port.
 Then, with the DJI Assistant software installed on your computer, you connect your DJI device to your computer.

-The DJI Assistant software will recognize the device whether it is the latest Mavic 2 or a DJI Goggle, Mavic Pro, Spark, Phantom, M600, Osmo, Zenmuse or Lightbridge flight controllers etc.
+The DJI Assistant software will recognize the device whether it is the latest drones such as the Mavic Air 2, Mavic Mini, Mavic 2, Mavic Pro, Spark, Phantom, M600, a DJI Goggle or Osmo, Zenmuse cameras.
+The DJI Assistant 2 software will even recognize Lightbridge flight controllers etc.

 For most DJI equipment, the DJI Assistant will only allow you to update the firmware.
 It is different for their quadcopters.

 Now, with older versions of the DJI Assistant 2, it was very easy to modify your Mavic Pro quadcopter to make changes to flight parameters and other features.
 We will look at these extra settings and how you can still modify your Mavic Pro using DJI Assistant software.